Chocolate and Other Cocoa Products

 Compound chocolate melts at approximately 35°C to 37°C (95°F to 99°F) and is best for coating at approximately 40°C (104°F).
 If any liquefying agent is needed, palm kernel oil can be used.
 Most compound chocolate is thin enough for coating.

-The shelf life of fresh bakery goods enrobed with compound coating does not present any problems with because hard fat is used to adjust the melting point and carries enough seed to make tempering unnecessary.
+The shelf life of fresh bakery goods enrobed with compound coating does not present any problems with bloom because hard fat is used to adjust the melting point and carries enough seed to make tempering unnecessary.
 While temperature control is not as critical as when using true chocolate, heating coating to 50°C (122°F) and higher could destroy seed crystals and reduce the coating’s viscosity.

 Coatings that are well adapted to freezing are produced.
 Here, ability to withstand the freeze/thaw cycle without brittleness and cracking is important.
 In any case, products going into the freezer should be tightly enclosed in plastic wrap.
 The wrap should not be removed until the product is defrosted.